sheshcode/LetsUpgrade_Python/README.md

 # LetsUpgrade_Python
-Assignments and scripts for LetsUpgrade Python course
+Assignments and scripts for LetsUpgrade Python course Batch 7